MBA Application Advice: Your Timeline and Perfect Essay

 Consider the optional essay.

-If the optional essay is an additional question, then you should absolutely answer it.
+If the optional essay is an additional question, then you should answer it.
 If the optional essay is an opportunity to provide clarity on any application elements, take advantage of the opportunity and clarify anything in your application that could bring up questions.

 The essay part of your MBA application is an excellent opportunity to differentiate yourself from the many other prospective students.
 The tips and tricks above will help you do just that.